-Student Name (PRINT ONLY) : Grade:
+Student Name (PRINT ONLY): Grade: -

 School:

 Student Signature: Date:

 Parent or Guardian Section

-As the parent or legal guardian of the student/user signing above, I grant permission for the above student/user to access networked computer services such as electronic mail and the Internet.
-I understand that some materials on the Internet may be objectionable, but I accept responsibility for providing guidance to the above student/user on Internet and electronic mail use both inside and outside of the school setting, and for conveying standards for the above student/user to follow when selecting, sharing, or exploring information and media.
+computer services such as electronic mail and accept responsibility for providing guidance to the Internet.
+I understand that so the above student/user on Intern ssion for the above student/user to access networked me materials on the Internet may be objectionable, but I net and electronic mail use both inside and outside of llow when selecting, sharing, or exploring information

-Parent Name (PRINT ONLY):
+Parent Name (PRINT ONLY): -

 Parent or Guardian Signature: Date:

 Home Address:

 Phone:

-Please fill out and return this form to the Main Office who will then forward this form to the East Lansing Public Schools Data Service Department.
+Please fill out and return this form to the Mai Service Department. in Office who will then forward his form to the East Lansing Public Schools Data

 Illegible forms will be discarded and may result in Account Deactivation

 Thank you, ELPS Data Services

-Appendix A - 2007-2011 Strategic Plan
+Appendix A - Software List

-The East Lansing Public School 2007-2011 Strategic Plan was adopted by the Board of Education on May 21, 2007.
-The document is used as a guideline and reference for the short and long term planning for the district and all its operational components.
-The district's progress is reported by key individuals and departments noted in the Strategic Plan and those updates are recorded and tracked by the Superintendent's Office.